Coroner: United States

 As of 2004, of the 2,342 death investigation offices in the United States, 1,590 were coroners' offices, 82 of which served jurisdictions of more than 250,000 people.
-Qualifications for coroners are set by individual states and counties in the U.S., and vary widely.
+Qualifications for coroners are set by individual states and counties in the U.S. and vary widely.
 In many jurisdictions, little or no training is required, even though a coroner may overrule a forensic pathologist in naming a cause of death.
-Some coroners are elected, and others appointed.
-Some coroners hold office by virtue of holding another office: in Nebraska, the county district attorney is the coroner; in many counties in Texas, the justice of the peace may be in charge of death investigation; in other places, the sheriff is the coroner.
+Some coroners are elected with others appointed.
+Some coroners hold office by virtue of holding another office.
+For example, in Nebraska, a county's district attorney is also the county's coroner.
+Similarly, in many counties in Texas, the justice of the peace may be in charge of death investigation.
+In yet other places, the sheriff may be the lawful coroner.

 In different jurisdictions the terms "coroner" and "medical examiner" are defined differently.
 In some places, stringent rules require that the medical examiner be a forensic pathologist.
-In others, the medical examiner must be a physician, though not necessarily a forensic pathologist or even a pathologist; physicians with no experience in forensic medicine have become medical examiners.
-In others, such as Wisconsin, each county sets standards, and in some, the medical examiner does not need any medical or educational qualifications.
+In others, the medical examiner must be a physician, though not necessarily a pathologist nor further specialized forensic pathologist; physicians with no experience in forensic medicine have become medical examiners.
+In other jurisdictions, such as Wisconsin, each county sets standards, and in some, the medical examiner does not need any medical or educational qualifications.

-Not all U.S. jurisdictions use a coroner system for medicolegal death investigation—some are on a medical examiner system, others are on a mixed coroner–medical examiner system.
+Not all U.S. jurisdictions use a coroner system for medicolegal death investigation—some operate with only a medical examiner system, while others operate on a mixed coroner–medical examiner system.
 In the U.S., the terms "coroner" and "medical examiner" vary widely in meaning by jurisdiction, as do qualifications and duties for these offices.
 Advocates have promoted the medical examiner model as more accurate given the more stringent qualifications.

-Local laws define the deaths a coroner must investigate, but most often include those that are sudden, unexpected, and have no attending physician—and deaths that are suspicious or violent.
-In some places in the United States, a coroner has other special powers, such as the ability to arrest the county sheriff.
+Local laws define the deaths a coroner must investigate.
+The most often legally required investigation is for sudden or unexpected deaths, in addition to deaths where no attending physician was present.
+Additionally, the law often requires investigations for deaths that are suspicious (as defined by jurisdiction) or violent.
+In several states across the U.S., the coroner has the authority to arrest the county sheriff or assume their duties under certain circumstances.
+For example, in Indiana, Colorado, Idaho, Kentucky, Ohio, Alabama, and North Carolina, statutes grant coroners these powers, serving as a check on the sheriff's authority.
+In Ohio, the coroner can assume the sheriff’s duties if the sheriff is incapacitated or otherwise unable to act.

 Duties

-Duties always include determining the cause, time, and manner of death.
-This uses the same investigatory skills of a police detective in most cases, because the answers are available from the circumstances, scene, and recent medical records.
-In many American jurisdictions, any death not certified by the person's own physician must be referred to the medical examiner.
-If an individual dies outside of his/her state of residence, the coroner of the state in which the death took place issues the death certificate.
+Duties always include determining the cause, time and manner of death.
+The coroner/ME typically uses the same investigatory skills of a police detective because the answers are available from the circumstances, scene, and recent medical records.
+Many American jurisdictions require that any death not certified by an attending physician be referred to the medical examiner for the location where the death occurred.
 Only a small percentage of deaths require an autopsy to determine the time, cause and manner of death.

 In some states, coroners have additional authority.
+For example: